longturn/freeciv21/docs/Modding/Tilesets/debugger.rst

 provide context about the steps involved in loading a ruleset, and can usually be ignored.

 .. figure:: /_static/images/gui-elements/tileset-debugger-messages.png
-  :alt: The Tileset Debugger showing a information messages from a successfully loaded tileset.
+  :alt: The Tileset Debugger showing information messages from a successfully loaded tileset.
   :align: center
   :scale: 75%

-  The Tileset Debugger showing a information messages from a successfully loaded tileset.
+  The Tileset Debugger showing information messages from a successfully loaded tileset.

 Inspector
 ---------